ShotaMiyazaki94/microjax/README.md

 ---

-## Features
-- Fast (miliseconds) and accurate computation of binary and triple lens microlensing light curves for extended uniform and limb-darkened sources.
-- Automatic differentiation enables the use of gradient-based inference methods such as Hamiltonian Monte Carlo when fitting multiple lens microlensing light curves.
-- A differentiable JAX version of a complex polynomial root solver which uses the Aberth-Ehrlich method to obtain all roots of a complex polynomial at once using an implicit deflation strategy.
-The gradient of the solutions with respect to the polynomial coefficients is obtained through [implicit differentiation](http://implicit-layers-tutorial.org/implicit_functions/).
-- Hexadecapole approximation from [Cassan 2017](https://academic.oup.com/mnras/article/468/4/3993/3103057?login=true) is used to substantially speed up the computation of the magnification everywhere except near the caustics.

 ## 📚 References
 * [Miyazaki & Kawahara (in prep.)](): `microjax` paper (expected within 2025!)
 * [Bennett (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...716.1408B/abstract): Image-centred ray shooting (ICRS) method